sketch-hq/svgo-compressor/README.md

 # SVGO Compressor

 A Plugin that compresses SVG assets using SVGO, right when you export them.
-This Plugin *requires* Sketch 3.8.

 ## Install